Castleton

 22. Wizard - Penelope L9, specializes in Astrology.

-23. Sage - Kennet the Lame, specialist in 2nd Empire Miraborian History, especially in things before the time of troubles began.
+23. Sage - Kennet the Lame, specialist in late 2nd Empire Miraborian History, especially in things before the time of troubles began.

 24. Count and Countess of Highscar's Home: this is the home of one of the most powerful families in Greenvale.
 Highscar is a wealthy county just north of Old Greenvale.
 While it is still heavily forested, it is also populated by a fairly large number of people who have learned to make good use of the forest's resources.
 Count Liam and Lady Halfreda are good and honest rulers.
 Liam is a knight of St. Romanus.
 He travelled frequently until he inherited the title some twenty five years ago, when he settled down to become a good leader.
 His wife is a Shalani, who has kept her ties to her people strong.
 She knows most of the important Romani news within a few days.